soot-oss/soot/README.md

 # Including Soot in your Project

-A Soot SNAPSHOT is currently built for each commit to the `develop` branch.
+A Soot release is currently built for each commit to the `master` branch.
 You can include Soot as a dependency via Maven, Gradle, SBT, etc using the following coordinates: